karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 - There will be minimal assistance from the instructional team with this project.
 Each project is highly-specific to your topic, and will likely be difficult for an outsider to troubleshoot.
   - For this reason, we recommend starting small, and taking incremental steps toward additional features.
 - Rather than pick an entirely new topics, students are encouraged to build upon their async-week for Stackathon.
-  - This is NOT required, and ultimately you may choose any topic that interests you within the realm of computer science.
+  - This is NOT required, and ultimately you may choose any topic that interests you within the realm of computer science/ web development.
   - There is no 'failing' this project, as long as you can talk for a few minutes about what you learned.